MaterializeInc/materialize/doc/user/content/sql/select.md

 ### Reading from sources and views

-Performing a `SELECT * FROM` a materialized source or materialized view is Materialize's ideal operation.
-When Materialize receives such a `SELECT` query, it quickly returns the maintained results from memory, with no re-execution.
+Performing a `SELECT * FROM` an indexed source or materialized view is Materialize's ideal operation.
+When Materialize receives such a `SELECT` query, it quickly returns the maintained results from memory.

-Materialize also quickly returns results for queries that only filter, project, and re-order results of materialized sources or materialized views.
+Materialize also quickly returns results for queries that only filter, project, and re-order results of sources or materialized views.

 ### Querying sources and views